 - At this point a question may arise: How do I pay for the car?
-Only in rare and exceptional cases merchants accept credit cards, especially as they require a corresponding credit limit.
+Not all merchants accept credit cards, plus they would require a corresponding credit limit.
 As a rule, vendors only accept cash or an international bank transfer; the bank transfer is complicated, takes a few days and involves extra costs.
-The ATMs in Chile have a maximum withdraw amount of 200.000 Pesos (approx. 250 Euro/290 USD) per day...
+The ATMs in Chile have a maximum withdraw amount of 200.000 Pesos (approx. 290 USD) per day...
 A practicable but certainly risky option is to bring Euros/Dollar in bills and exchange them on the spot in an exchange office.
 Alternatively ContactChile can help out and offer the convenient handling of payment via our Euro account in Germany.

 - Anyone travelling by car in the capital region should take care of the so-called TAG immediately after purchase.
 This is a chip attached to the windshield of the car that enables electronic tolls to be paid for urban motorways.
 The TAG can be obtained free of charge at a branch of one of the motorway concessionaires, e.g. at Costanera Norte in the metro station Universidad de Chile; a credit card has to be deposited.
 Those who only plan on staying in Santiago for a short time can purchase a toll flat rate at Pase Diario (approx. 9 Euro/10 USD per day) instead of the TAG for the corresponding day.